- December 15, 2014

 "Sky Mercenaries" is a 2D shoot 'em up released on Steam featuring 8 worlds, over 32 story missions, and endless random content.
 Choose your pilot, fighter, and loadout to battle over 50 enemy types and challenging boss fights.
 Upgrade your pilots, drones, and fighters, and unlock abilities in 3 skill trees for increased customization and firepower.
 Get ready for an epic sky battle!

-- The user interface is confusing and poorly designed, making it difficult for players to navigate menus and understand game mechanics.
+- The user interface is confusing and lacks clear instructions, making it hard for players to understand game mechanics and navigate menus effectively.

 “One thing that stood out for me was the soundtrack.”